abugh/spark-knn/README.md

 Originally Faiss can't run on Spark.
 But by using our method, we can combine the advantages of both Spark and Faiss.

 ### Usage
+You can add the `.jar` to your dependent libraries, and then import the SparkEmbeddingKNN object in your code.
-You can just copy our codes and find a proper position to paste it in your project.
+Or you can just copy our codes and find a proper position to paste it in your project.
 See details in example.scala and comments in code.

 ### Architecture